Making Faces: Masks and Masquerading Around the World

-modern take on traditional masks from tribes around the region.
-At the event, you can learn how Pacific Northwest tribes used masks in their celebratory and religious ceremonies.
-Guests will also be able to try on several hands-on masks made in traditional Northwest Coast Native styles and make their own three-dimensional masks.
+Masks carved by Native American artists from the Northwest will be on display, presenting a modern take.
+At the event, you can learn how Pacific Northwest tribes used these facial coverings in their celebratory and religious ceremonies.
+Guests can try on several made in traditional Northwest Coast Native styles.

 “Masks have played an important role in many tribal traditions throughout the world.
 They’re used for many things, from ceremonies to ensure a good harvest to curing illness.
 For some northernmost Native American tribes, masks hold sacred meaning and are used to convey ancient stories,” said Susanna Brooks, the Director of Learning Innovation at Whatcom Museum.